SandSux/SciFi_Conky_HUD/README.md

   `sudo apt-get install lm-sensors`

-2. Next, run `sudo sensors-detect` to configure sensors, then follow the prompts by responding "yes" to all.
+2. Next, run `sudo sensors-detect` to find and configure sensors, then follow the prompts by responding "yes" to all.
 At the end of detection, lm-sensors will write out all detected sensors so that Conky can access the data.
 You can test the general function after configuration by running the command `sensors`

-3. Optional: Install Conky Manager (GUI tool for those who prefer not to work in the command line)
+3. Optional: If you wish, you can Install Conky Manager, a Graphical User Interface (GUI) tool for those who prefer not to work in the command line

     + Add the neccessary repository: `sudo add-apt-repository ppa:teejee2008/ppa`

-    + Update: `sudo apt update`
+    + Update: `sudo apt-get update`

     + Install Conky Manager: `sudo apt-get install conky-manager`